praksharma/LinuxSucks/README.md

 * Freetard: http://freetard.urbanup.com/16037836
 * FOSS-gandists: Similar to religious conversion but with fake promises.

-Please visit, [r/linuxsucks](https://new.reddit.com/r/linuxsucks/) to see Loonixtard whining in agony.
+Please visit, [r/linuxsucks](https://new.reddit.com/r/linuxsucks/) to see Loonixtards whining in agony.